MatsukiTsushida/LNDfor-profit/README.md

 Open a separate terminal window and create the lightning node wallet:
 !VERY IMPORTANT WARNING BEFORE CONTINUING, IF YOU WORK ON TESTNET, U MIGHT HAVE TO USE THE ``` lncli --network=testnet ``` FOR EVERY COMMAND!

+### DISCLAIMER IN THIS STEP IT IS ESSENMTIAL THAT YOU SAVE THE KEY PHRASES TO RESTORE YOUYR WALLET IF EITHER HARDWARE OR SOFTWARE FAILS
 ```
 lncli create
 ```